gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 Join GATACA in leading the digital identity revolution.

-**Get early access to Gataca Studio** - If you’re curious to see the benefits of our technology on your workflows today, submit your application [here](https://4728390.hs-sites.com/gataca-studio-get-early-access "https://4728390.hs-sites.com/gataca-studio-get-early-access").
+**Get access to Gataca Studio** - If you’re curious to see the benefits of our technology on your workflows today, [start your free trial here](https://studio.gataca.io/login).

 **Chat with us -** We’d love to start building conversations and create synergies.
 Join our [Telegram ](https://t.me/digitalidentityinsights "https://t.me/digitalidentityinsights")group or get in touch at [hello@gataca.io](mailto:hello@gataca.io "mailto:hello@gataca.io").